locka99/cpp-to-rust-book/c_and_cpp_background/index.md

 ### The relationship between C and C++

-While C++ grew out of C and has developed alongside it, it is not true to say C++ is a superset of C. Rather it is _mostly_ a superset.
-There are differences such as keywords and headers that C recognizes that C++ does not.
+While C++ grew out of C and has developed alongside it, C++ is *not* a superset of C. It is _mostly_ a superset but C can use C++ keywords as variable / function names that would cause a compiler error with C++.

-C++ has function overloading and classes and uses name mangling to disambiguate overloaded functions.
+C++ also has function overloading and classes and uses name mangling to disambiguate overloaded functions.
 But in practice it is possible to write C as a subset of C++ and compile the two into the same executable.
 Most real-world C code could be called C++ _without_ classes.

 C and C++ are even usually handled by the same toolchain.
 Most compilers would consist of a front half that parses the language into an intermediate form and a back half which turns the intermediate form into optimized machine code.
 Finally the linker would join all the binary objects together to form an executable.
 C and C++ would share most of this code path.